moderntribe/products-engineering/docs/code-standards/css.md

 1. In the root directory of the plugin, type `npm install`.
 1. Edit PostCSS (`.pcss`) files in `src/resources/postcss` to your heart's content.
-1. Compile the PostCSS into CSS by running `gulp`
+1. Compile the PostCSS into CSS by running `gulp`.

 ### PostCSS plugins